Multipoint Okounkov bodies: Multipoint Okounkov bodies

 Thus it remains to prove that the right hand in $(\ref{eqn:Ref})$ is open in $\mathrm{N}^{1}(X)_{\mathbbm{Q}}$, which is equivalent to show that $\Delta_{j}(L-\frac{1}{k}A)\neq \emptyset$ for $k\gg 1$ big enough if $A$ is a fixed very ample line bundle since the ample cone is open and not empty in $\mathrm{N}^{1}(X)_{\mathbbm{R}}$ and $\mathrm{N}^{1}(X)_{\mathbbm{R}}$ is a finite dimensional vector space.
 Considering the multiplication by a section $s\in H^{0}(X,A)$ such that $s(p_{i})\neq 0$ for any $i=1,\dots, N$, we obtain $\Delta_{i}(L-\frac{1}{k}A)\subset \Delta_{i}(L)$ for any $i=1,\dots,N$.
 Therefore by Theorem \ref{ThmA} and Lemma \ref{lem:IntOk} we necessarily have $\Delta_{j}(L-\frac{1}{k}A)^{\circ}\neq \emptyset$ for $k\gg1$ big enough since $\mathrm{Vol}_{X}(L-\frac{1}{k}A)\nearrow \mathrm{Vol}_{X}(L)$ and $\Delta_{j}(L)^{\circ}\neq \emptyset$.
 This concludes the proof. \end{proof} As a consequence of Theorem \ref{thm:GlobalMOBJ}, we can extend the definition of multipoint Okounkov bodies to $\mathbbm{R}$-line bundles.
 Indeed we can define $\Delta_{j}(L)$ as the limit (in the Hausdorff sense) of $\Delta_{j}(L_{k})$ if $c_{1}(L)\in\mathrm{Supp}(\Gamma_{j}(X))^{\circ}=\overline{\{c_{1}(L)\, : \, \Delta_{j}(L)\neq \emptyset, L \, \mathbbm{Q}\mathrm{-line}\, \mathrm{bundle}\}}^{\circ}$ where $\{L_{k}\}_{k\in\mathbbm{N}}$ is any sequence of $\mathbbm{Q}$-line bundles such that $c_{1}(L_{k})\to c_{1}(L)$, and $\Delta_{j}(L)=\emptyset$ otherwise.
 This extension is well-defined and coherent with Lemma \ref{lem:IntOk}, since we obtain $\Delta_{j}(L)^{\circ}\neq \emptyset$ iff $\Delta_{j}(L)\neq\emptyset$. \begin{cor} The function $\mathrm{Vol}_{\mathrm{R}^{n}}:\mathrm{Supp}(\Gamma_{j}(X))^{\circ}\to \mathbbm{R}_{>0}$, $c_{1}(L)\to \mathrm{Vol}_{\mathrm{R}^{n}}(\Delta_{j}(L))$ is well-defined, continuous, homogeneous of degree $n$ and log-concave, i.e.

-\end{cor} \begin{proof} The fact that it is well-defined and its homogeneity follow directly from Propositions \ref{prop:Homo} and \ref{prop:cohomologicalconstruction}, while the other statements are standard in convex geometry, using the Brunn-Minkowski Theorem and Theorem \ref{thm:GlobalMOBJ}. \end{proof} Finally we note that the Theorem \ref{thm:GlobalMOBJ} allows us to describe the multipoint Okounkov bodies similarly to Proposition 4.1. in \cite{Bou14}: \begin{cor} If $L=\mathcal{O}_{X}(D)$ is a big line bundle such that $c_{1}(L)\in\mathrm{Supp}(\Gamma_{j}(X))^{\circ}$, then
+\end{cor} \begin{proof} The fact that it is well-defined and its homogeneity follow directly from Propositions \ref{prop:Homo} and \ref{prop:cohomologicalconstruction}, while the other statements are standard in convex geometry, using the Brunn-Minkowski Theorem and Theorem \ref{thm:GlobalMOBJ}. \end{proof} Finally we note that the Theorem \ref{thm:GlobalMOBJ} provides a description of the multipoint Okounkov bodies similarly to that of Theorem \ref{thm:OneOko}.(iii): \begin{cor} If $L=\mathcal{O}_{X}(D)$ is a big line bundle such that $c_{1}(L)\in\mathrm{Supp}(\Gamma_{j}(X))^{\circ}$, then